We often encounter the term “carbon footprint” when talking about climate change. Yet, it’s still a phrase many people fail to grasp.

 Make your living space more eco-friendly by using energy-saving electrical appliances.

 When not in use, make sure to unplug your devices and turn off the lights.
 These little actions can help you save energy.

 Delivering water to homes takes resources and energy.
 So, try to reduce your consumption by taking short showers, turning off faucets when brushing teeth, and other water-saving initiatives.

 Many of us usually drive a car to go to places.
 However, vehicles contribute a lot to greenhouse gas emissions.
 So, try to minimise using a car as much as possible.

 You can take a walk or ride a bike to some of your short-trip destinations.
 This way, you can reduce your carbon emissions while exercising.

 If you’re into meat and dairy products, it’s time to make some changes to your meal.
 The production of these products requires a lot of water, energy and land.
 Choose a plant-based diet and eat fewer animal products to make a difference.

 6. Buy Locally Made Food Products

 Food products from overseas typically use more resources compared to our local produce.
-Buying locally-made products will not only help our economy but also lower your carbon footprint.
+Buying locally-made products will help our economy and lower our carbon footprint.